-‘Help us’: After typhoon Rai, miles of destruction and the smell of death
+‘Help Us’: After Typhoon Rai, miles of destruction and the smell of death

 Bohol Gov. Arthur Yap has sought donations to purchase food and other relief items.
 An early appeal brought in generators, but fuel is now a coveted commodity.

 “Many bought generators, and that tripled the demand for gasoline,” Yap told reporters Friday.
-“That’s the reason why we have long lines at the gasoline stations.”
+“That’s the reason why we have long queues at the gasoline stations.”

 Ananisa Guinanas, 27, went to get gasoline Friday in Ubay with her 3-year-old daughter.
 Police officers were guarding the site.